ignacioaranguren1/algo_trading/README.md

 pip3 install -r requirements.txt

-**Note:** It is advised to install the required packages dedicated virtual environment.
+**Note:** It is advised to install the required packages in a dedicated virtual environment.

 ## Command description